 Applications Due No Later Than July 15th, 2021

-Join us for five days in Maine’s North Woods excavating the Katahdin Iron Works Company Store and Boarding House.
-The site is roughly 15 miles north of Brownville along the West Branch of the Pleasant River on land recently acquired by the Appalachian Mountains Club.
+Join us for five days (Wednesday, September 14th – Sunday, September 18th) in Maine’s North Woods excavating the Katahdin Iron Works Company Store!
+The site is roughly 15 miles north of Brownville along the West Branch of the Pleasant River on land recently acquired by the Appalachian Mountain Club.

 Hurricane Island field school - Lithic Ecologies